Fun-Plex

 Fun-Plex is an amusement park located at 7003 Q Street in the Ralston neighborhood of Omaha, Nebraska.
 It is the largest amusement park in Nebraska, Fun-Plex began as “The Kart Ranch” in 1979 with just a go-kart track.
-In 2015 Fun-Plex is putting a brand new water feature called Makana Splash a water play structure with a 317-gallon bucket that drops water on you.
+In 2015 Fun-Plex put in a brand new water feature called Makana Splash, a water play structure with a 317-gallon bucket that drops water on swimmers.
 In 2016 Fun-Plex built Nebraska's Only Swim up bar called Breakers Bay Bar.
-In 2018 Fun-Plex adds Rockin’ Rapids, the biggest and most impressive addition to the park in 40 years!
+In 2018 Fun-Plex added Rockin’ Rapids, the biggest addition to the park in 40 years.
 The attraction features two tube slides for single or double riders.

+Incidents

+On June 25, 2023, a 6 year old boy named Kidus Endrias was in the Motion Ocean when he hit his head and nearly drowned.
+He was then taken to Bergen Mercy Hospital before arriving at Children’s Hospital and Medical Center and dying there two days later.